 From Victorian times until 1987, seating took the form of fixed pews in the Nave with moveable chairs in the aisles.
 However, extensive problems with rot provided the incentive to re-order the church for contemporary congregations.
 The church was closed for three months while the work took place but worship continued across the road in St Peter’s Centre.

 The floor of the Nave was removed, filled and surfaced with wooden blocks.
 Chairs were provided throughout to enable a more flexible use of the church.
 The Lady Chapel was restored with a fine new screen.
 An aumbry for reservation of the Blessed Sacrament was installed in the North Wall of the Chancel.
 The heating system was modified and an induction loop installed to improve audibility for those with hearing aids.
 The communion can now be celebrated at the original High Altar, or at the Chancel step or in the Lady Chapel.
 A modern amplification system was installed at about this time so the Sounding Board (above the pulpit) was not replaced.
 This representation of the Risen Christ was placed just behind the pulpit.

-Early in the 21st Century, a generous bequest from someone who remembered a happy childhood in Oadby allowed us to design and build a coffee bar in keeping with the rest fo the building.
-The base of the tower as also modified to provide a disabled toilet and baby-change facility, a small preparation area for flowers and a separate chamber for the bell ringers upstairs.
+More recently, a generous bequest from someone who remembered a happy childhood in Oadby allowed us to design and build a coffee bar in keeping with the rest fo the building.
+The base of the tower was also modified to provide a disabled toilet and baby-change facility, a small preparation area for flowers and a separate chamber for the bell ringers upstairs.

 Lights were installed along the choir stalls in 2013 memory of a recently deceased member of the congregation.
-More recently again, a large projection screen with smaller “repeater” TVs were installed to facilitate alternative styles of worship and also show views from several CCTV cameras within the church.
+A large projection screen with smaller “repeater” TVs were installed in the last few years to facilitate alternative styles of worship and also show views from several CCTV cameras within the church.